Educational Offerings

 Branches of Learning

-Branches of Learning is a transformative, sequenced educational experience designed to immerse participants in Jewish agricultural wisdom and practice over the course of a season.
-Rooted in Jewish tradition and regenerative agriculture, these programs move beyond standalone lessons, allowing learning to deepen through repeated engagement, observation, and hands-on practice aligned with the rhythms of the land.
+Branches of Learning is a transformative, sequenced educational experience designed to immerse participants in agricultural wisdom and lived practice over the course of a season.
+Rooted in Jewish tradition and regenerative agriculture, these programs move beyond standalone lessons.
+Learning deepens through repeated engagement, careful observation, and hands-on work aligned with the rhythms of the land.

-All Branches of Learning offerings follow a deliberate sequence, guiding participants through interconnected concepts and practices as they unfold seasonally.
+All Branches of Learning offerings follow a deliberate progression, guiding participants through interconnected concepts and practices as they unfold seasonally.
+Each series builds upon the last, cultivating not only knowledge, but relationship to soil, to community, and to time.

 Cultivating the Calendar Series

-This series guides participants through a full cycle of the Hebrew calendar, helping them understand Jewish time as it unfolds through the seasons and the land.
-Learning follows the agricultural year and moves sequentially through Tu Bishvat, Pesach, Shavuot, and Sukkot, allowing participants to experience how Jewish tradition, ecological rhythms, and hands-on practice are woven together over the course of a season.
+This series guides participants through a full cycle of the Hebrew calendar, helping them experience Jewish time as it unfolds through the seasons and the land.
+Learning follows the agricultural year, moving sequentially through Tu BiShvat, Pesach, Shavuot, and Sukkot.

-This series offers a deep exploration of food systems, soil health, and ecological responsibility through a Jewish lens.
-Participants move through a structured sequence examining Jewish earth stewardship, soil as a living community, rest and restraint, equity in food systems, and healthy, mindful consumption.
-All courses are grounded in real agricultural work and Jewish texts that embed ethics directly into systems.
+This series explores food systems, soil health, and ecological responsibility through a Jewish lens.
+Participants move through a structured sequence examining Jewish earth stewardship, soil as a living community, Shmita and restraint, equity in food systems, and mindful consumption.
+Each session integrates real agricultural work with Jewish texts that embed ethics directly into living systems, connecting enduring wisdom to contemporary environmental and social challenges.

 Ready to dig in?